ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 31.md

 The thought should terrify her, but instead she's acutely aware of how close he's standing, of the way physical touch between them has shifted.
 Kissing was already overwhelming before; the bond amplifies it into something ethereal.

-The missives in Dain's hands drop, forgotten, papers fluttering to the floor around them as he abandons all pretense of composure.
+Sloane watches the reports from this morning's meeting that he'd been carrying flutter from his hands to the floor, forgotten, as he abandons all pretense of composure.
 His mouth crashes against hers, greedy and desperate; his hands burn fiery trails down the sides of her waist as his knee shoves between her legs, parting them and supporting her weight as she melts into him.

 *"Thank you for accepting us,"* he murmurs, utilizing the bond for all it's worth,